 What’s the best bouldering crash pad?

-Our team has tried and tested numerous bouldering crash pads, and although depending on the situation, you may need to use different ones, yet our favourite was the Organic Climbing – Full Pad which performed well in all categories.
+I have tried and tested numerous bouldering crash pads, and although depending on the situation, you may need to use different ones, my favourite was the Organic Climbing – Full Pad which performed well in all categories.

 Do you need a crash pad to boulder?